n2nkaur/docker-flags/README.md

 No anti-cheat mechanism is required.

-The previous developer implemented this feature, but there are a few problem.
+The previous developer implemented this feature, but there are a couple of problems.

 Please find and fix them.